hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 As far as I know you'd have to make one.
 But others will be along to give their 2 cents

 [1:44:46](#1645321486185550akxFZ:matrix.org) <gltewalt (The other Greg)>:
-Maybe do the old fill bucket í ¾íº£ part while you're stuch
+Maybe do the old fill bucket ğŸª£ part while you're stuch

 [1:53:18](#1645321998185699OifUO:matrix.org) <gltewalt (The other Greg)>:
 I'm stuck too, I dont know how to smooth it out without going into that buffer idea.